jianingk-tan/askyourdata/README.md

 Python 3.11+ · Anthropic Python SDK · SQLite + sqlparse · Streamlit · Plotly · pandas

 Deployed on **Streamlit Community Cloud**.
-The 24 MB Northwind database is downloaded on first launch (kept out of git to follow real-world conventions where large datasets live in cloud storage, not version control).
+The 24 MB Northwind database is downloaded on first launch.

 ## Data engineering — what I audited and what I deliberately left alone